holyjak/static-jsfexpression-validator/README.md

     1) possibility to exclude pages from processing (the non-standalone ones)
     2) whenever dynamic jsp include encountered, switch to processing of that page, passing local variables in

+- consider extending the Facelets compiler to be able to actually render the views into html (see stackoverflow.com/questions/6625258/how-do-i-build-a-facelets-site-at-build-time/7928541)

 ---
 Architecture refactoring: Stateless objects and message passing through a central delegator with support for plugging-in filters.
 Key components: